Athulkrishna649/sql-data-warehouse-project/README.md

 **About me**

-I am a IT  professional eager to learn new things and looking for a position in yur company if yu can provide me with challenges,responsibility and pressure .
+I am a IT  professional eager to learn new things and looking for better opportunities.